Santi Pietro e Paolo, Brebbia: Origins

-The church is located on or near the site of an earlier Roman temple dedicated to Minerva, built to celebrate a victory against the Celts, who occupied the cities of Milano and Como.
+The church is located on or near the site of an earlier Roman temple dedicated to Minerva, built to celebrate a victory against the Celts, who occupied the cities of Milan and Como.

-Following Teodosio's decision to adopt the Catholic religion, the Romans replaced Minerva's temple with a Christian church.
+Following Theodosius I's decision to adopt the Catholic religion, the Romans replaced Minerva's temple with a Christian church.
 This original church was subsequently replaced with the current church of St. Peter and Paul.
 The construction of the new Church was due partially to increasing population in the region.

 The title of pieve

 During the 5th century, after several barbaric invasions against the town of Brebbia, the church gained importance and was granted the title of pieve, becoming the centre of the archbishops of Insubria.
 The church lost the title of pieve in 1567, when it was passed to the city of Milan.

 Similarities with regional church architecture

 The church evinces architectural analogies with other churches of the area.
 These churches were also built around the 12th century and include Church of S. Maria del Tiglio; Church of S. Antonio of San Fedele Intelvi; Church of S. Vittore di Bedero; and S. Pietro di Gallarate.
 These churches are characterized by a Romanesque architecture and were based on three naves and one apse.
 The apse are all located at the end of the main nave.

 Art critics have advanced the hypothesis that all of these were built under the main guidance of Julius of Novara, due to the similarity in style.